 The new rule requires “closure” of unlined coal ash impoundments if they exceed certain pollution limits, and requires all ponds at active power plants to meet safety and location requirements or face closure.
 These requirements are strong when triggered and could lead to the eventual closure of some of the worst and most dangerous coal ash containment sites.

-Many of the reporting requirements in the rule are accessible to the public via public websites which you can find on each power plant’s facility page (where available).
+Many of the reports required in the rule are accessible to the public via websites that you can find on each power plant’s facility page (where available).
 Owners and operators will be required to publish data and demonstrate that sites comply with location standards, results of annual groundwater monitoring, liner types, recent construction history, reports of corrective actions, and several other pieces of information that could be helpful for communities, public officials, and advocates in assessing the real risks to public and environmental health posed by coal ash storage facilities.

 EPA Coal Plant Water Pollution Standards